Macmee/PublisherAssignable/README.md

 }
 ```

 There are a few important things to note here.
 Our view model is an observable object with two properties, `subredditInput` and `postsOutput`.
-As the user types, we bind our `TextField` from our view to `$viewModel.subredditInput`.
+As the user types, we bind our `TextField` from our view to `subredditInput`.
 We observe `subredditInput` in our view model for changes, and then we call `getReddit` to retrieve new reddit posts.
-This returns a Publisher of `AnyPublisher<[RedditPost, Error]>` and normally we would have to manually listen to this publisher with combine and assign the values it produces to a separate `@Published` property on our view model (`i.e. @Published postsOutput`).
+This returns a Publisher of `AnyPublisher<[RedditPost, Error]>`.
+Normally we would have to manually listen to this publisher with combine and assign the values it produces to a separate `@Published` property on our view model (`i.e. @Published postsOutput`).
 Instead, we simply call `.asAssignable()` on our publisher and assign it directly to `_postsOutput`.

 The benefits of this are: